vacp2p/roadmap/content/vac/rfc/nomos/data-availability-raw-rfc-2024q4.md

 `ift:rfc:nomos:data-availability-raw-rfc-2024q4`

-Initiating the process of documentation to raw RFC process for Nomos Data Availability (DA).
+Initiating the process of documentation for the raw RFC process for Nomos Data Availability (DA).

 ## Description

-This commitment revolves around supporting the delivery of a raw RFC for Nomos Data Availability through discussion, support and inquiring about the updates.
-The team plans to start establishing the RFC culture within the Nomos  ecosystem, in order to have standardized specifications within all IFT ecosystems.
+This commitment supports delivering a raw RFC for Nomos Data Availability (DA) through discussions, support, and inquiries.
+The goal is to establish RFC culture within the Nomos ecosystem, contributing to standardized specifications across the IFT ecosystem.

-This RFC will be focusing on Data Availability within Nomos, as it is currently undergoing initial implementation.
-During the commitment, depending on how the implementation and ongoing communication goes, it might be decided to split this RFC into several new ones or open different ones.
+The RFC will focus on DA in Nomos as its initial implementation is ongoing.
+Depending on the progress and communications, the RFC might be split into new RFCs or different ones might be opened.

 **Alignment with VAC Narratives:**

-* The VAC RFC team plans to become a repository for RFCs regarding all the IFT projects.
+- The VAC RFC team plans to be a repository for RFCs across all IFT projects.
-* By providing information and benefits of the RFC Culture, our goal is projects being incentivized to apply their RFCs to the team of rfc-editors, in the future.
+- By promoting the RFC culture, we aim to incentivize projects to apply their RFCs to the team of rfc-editors.
-* One of our ideals is to have the broader web3 community utilize our RFCs to potentially implement within their projects and ecosystems (similar to how [IETF](https://www.ietf.org/) works).
+- We aim for the broader web3 community to use our RFCs within their projects and ecosystems, similar to [IETF](https://www.ietf.org/).

 ## Task List

 ### DA Documentation Research

- fully qualified name: `ift:rfc:nomos:data-availability-raw-rfc-2024q4:da-documentation-research`
+- Fully qualified name:
+  `ift:rfc:nomos:data-availability-raw-rfc-2024q4:da-documentation-research`
-* owner: cofson
+- Owner: cofson
-* status: not started
+- Status: not started
-* start-date: 2024/10/20
-* end-date: 2024/11/03
+- Start date: 2024/10/20
+- End date: 2024/11/03

 #### Description

-Reading through the initial DA documentation in order to grasp what the raw RFC should look like.
-Initialize communication with the Nomos team to have full understanding of the subject.
+Research the initial DA documentation to understand what the raw RFC should look like.
+Start communication with the Nomos team to fully understand the subject.

 #### Deliverables

-* Plan for a raw RFC
+- Plan for a raw RFC
+- Feedback from the Nomos team

 ### DA Raw RFC

- fully qualified name: `ift:rfc:nomos:data-availability-raw-rfc-2024q4:da-raw-rfc`
+- Fully qualified name: `ift:rfc:nomos:data-availability-raw-rfc-2024q4:da-raw-rfc`
-* owner: cofson
+- Owner: cofson
-* status: not started
+- Status: not started
-* start-date: 2024/11/11
-* end-date: 2024/12/31
+- Start date: 2024/11/11
+- End date: 2024/12/31

 #### Description

-Based on the documentation, discussion with the project team and the codebase, creating the initial raw RFC.
+Based on the documentation, discussions with the project team, and the codebase, create the initial raw RFC.

 #### Deliverables

-* Raw RFC
+- Raw RFC
+- Feedback from the Nomos team